LOCAL | INITIATIVES | STATE | NATIONAL | ARCHIVE

 |San Francisco Travel Association photo by Scott Chernis Photography

-The American Institute of Architects California Council is an association of individuals in California, with more than 11,000 members including licensed architects, emerging professionals, and allied partners in design.
-AIACC provides unified representation in all statewide matters affecting the architectural profession within the State of California.
-Located in Sacramento close to the state Capitol, the AIACC’s primary mission is to advocate on behalf of architects and the architectural profession to
+The American Institute of Architects California is an association of individuals in California, with more than 11,000 members including licensed architects, emerging professionals, and allied partners in design.
+AIACA provides unified representation in all statewide matters affecting the architectural profession within the State of California.
+Located in Sacramento close to the state Capitol, the AIACA’s primary mission is to advocate on behalf of architects and the architectural profession today.

 Click here to learn more about State Initiatives.